DETAILED CORRESPONDENCE

 Corrected drawing sheets in compliance with 37 CFR 1.121(d) are required in reply to the Office action to avoid abandonment of the application.
 Any amended replacement drawing sheet should include all of the figures appearing on the immediate prior version of the sheet, even if only one figure is being amended.
 The figure or figure number of an amended drawing should not be labeled as “amended.”
 If a drawing figure is to be canceled, the appropriate figure must be removed from the replacement sheet, and where necessary, the remaining figures must be renumbered and appropriate changes made to the brief description of the several views of the drawings for consistency.
 Additional replacement sheets may be necessary to show the renumbering of the remaining figures.
 Each drawing sheet submitted after the filing date of an application must be labeled in the top margin as either “Replacement Sheet” or “New Sheet” pursuant to 37 CFR 1.121(d).
 If the changes are not accepted by the examiner, the applicant will be notified and informed of any required corrective action in the next Office action.
 The objection to the drawings will not be held in abeyance.

 Regarding claim 1, Saito discloses a drive system (see Fig. 10 and 12) comprising: a drive element (A, B); and a mating toothing (C); wherein the drive element includes a first drive wheel (A) and a second drive wheel (B), each having respective engagement elements (teeth), the engagement elements of the first drive wheel being offset tangentially relative to the engagement elements of the second drive wheel (see Fig. 10, wherein the teeth of A are offset from the teeth of B in the circumferential direction.
-Note page 2 lines 14-15 of the instant application specification, wherein “tangentially offset means being offset in a circumferential direction”), such that the engagement elements of the drive wheels engage the mating toothing alternately (see Fig. 10, wherein the bottom tooth of B is engaged with C, and the next tooth that engages C is the bottom right/left tooth of A depending on the direction of rotation), and at least one of the engagement elements of the first drive wheel and at least one of the engagement elements of the second drive wheel are in engagement with the mating toothing at least temporarily (see Fig. 10, wherein the teeth of A and B temporarily engage with C during rotation).
+Note page 2 lines 14-15 of the instant application specification, wherein “tangentially offset means being offset in a circumferential direction”), such that the engagement elements of the drive wheels engage the mating toothing alternately (see annotated Fig. 10 below, wherein the bottom tooth 2 is engaged with C, and the next tooth that engages C is the bottom right/left tooth 1 or 2 depending on the direction of rotation), and at least one of the engagement elements of the first drive wheel and at least one of the engagement elements of the second drive wheel are in engagement with the mating toothing at least temporarily (see Fig. 10, wherein the teeth of A and B temporarily engage with C during rotation).
+Saito fails to disclose the first drive wheel and second drive wheel are arranged coaxially with respect to one another.
+However, Wells teaches the first drive wheel and second drive wheel (see Fig. 1; 21, 22) are arranged coaxially with respect to one another (see Fig. 1).
+It would have been obvious to one having ordinary skill in the art as of the effective filing date to modify Saito with the first and second drive wheels arranged coaxially offset relative to each other, as taught by Wells, to provide an integrated electric gearhead motor assembly incorporating two motors and two gearhead assemblies integrated into a single housing that provides for relatively high torque output and minimal backlash (see column 1 lines 33-36).

 Regarding claim 4, Saito discloses the drive system comprises two motors (see Fig. 12; A’, B’) which each drive at least one of the drive wheels (A, B).